 In Church Point, be sure to stop in to Université Sainte-Anne, the only French language university in Nova Scotia and home to one of the world’s best French immersion programs.
 Get informed at the Rendez-vous de la Baie Visitor Centre, also home to an impressive Acadian Museum and Le Trecarré art gallery.

 In Church Point you cannot miss Sainte-Marie Church Museum, reputed to be the largest wooden church in North America.
-Although the interior is closed for 2020, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
+Although the interior is closed, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
 The main entrance to the Le Petit Bois trails is behind the church.

 The village of Grosses Coques was named after the large clams that the first Acadian settlers discovered on the tidal flats.
 Turn right onto Major’s Point Road and discover the first Acadian chapel and cemetery at Pointe-à-Major, the site of the first Acadian settlers in 1758.

 Belliveau Cove was a renowned boat-building community during the age of sail.
-At the Belliveau Cove Municipal Park you will also find a 5-km seaside walking trail, a lighthouse and a Saturday Farmer’s Market and an art market on Sundays.
+At the Belliveau Cove Municipal Park you will also find a 5-km seaside walking trail, a lighthouse, a Saturday Farmer’s Market and an art market on Sundays.

 On Friday evenings, enjoy the sunset over the bay at the Beaux Vendredis seafood suppers and enjoy fresh lobster and clams.
 A clam-digging experience with a local expert is offered at low tide throughout the summer.

 Just up the road along the main highway you can’t miss the majestic Église Saint-Bernard Church.
-Although the interior is closed for 2020, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
+Although the interior is closed, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
 Take a walk around the back for impressive views of the bay.
-This impressive granite church is home to a summer art expo.